tdannecy/Odysseus/_posts/2017-09-20-eme-ratified.md

 1. V, like the Founding Fathers of the US, however didn't seem to know that violent actions are more harmful than helpful for a movement.
 2. Though there's certainly some of that with the RIAA/MPAA being W3C members
 3. This brings us back to the start, EME/DRM is politics rather than a technology.
+4. But then the fact they initially pretend not to support it may be enough